-IS337 Information Systems Design & Implementation 3 credits
+IS337 Information Systems Design & Implementation 3 credits Prerequisite: IS242 with a "C" or better

 This course examines the methodologies, techniques and tools in the design, implementation and maintenance phases of the Systems Development Life Cycle.
 Advanced analysis and design techniques are the focus.
 This course is a continuation of IS336.